ursi/purs-nix/docs/adding-packages.md

 `build` `build-set` `ps-pkgs` `ps-pkgs-ns` [`licenses`](https://github.com/NixOS/nixpkgs/blob/master/lib/licenses.nix)

 ## <code id="user-content-build">build</code>
 purs-nix exports a `build` function that can be used to add packages to your project from arbitrary sources.
-It takes an argument in mostly the same form as described above, but with a few differences.
+It takes an argument in the form above.
-- `name`: You must specify a name attribute for the package.
-- `src.path`: This is another type of source you can specify for `build` (and technically the package set as well). `src.path` takes a path or derivation that points to the source of the package.

 ## <code id="user-content-build-set">build-set</code>
 purs-nix exports a `build-set` function that can be used to add packages to your project from arbitrary sources.
-It is used to build the standard `ps-pkgs` package set and therefore takes an attrset in the same form shown above.
+It works like build except you can specify a whole attribute set.
+I think this will likely be deprecated soon, as it's not currently being used anywhere and there are overlays now, but I'm going to wait until multiple backends are supported to be sure.

 ## Package Set: Flake